Global markets extend slump as coronavirus crisis deepens | Malay Mail

 ‘This is not a drill’

-WHO chief Tedros Adhanom Ghebreyesus, meanwhile, warned that “this is not a drill” as outbreaks surged in Europe and the United States, where medical workers warned over a “disturbing” lack of hospital preparedness.
+WHO chief Tedros Adhanom Ghebreyesus, meanwhile, warned that “this is not a drill” as outbreaks surged in Europe and the United States, where medical workers warned of a “disturbing” lack of hospital preparedness.

-With dealers flocking to safety and yields on US Treasuries at record lows, gold has rocketed more than five per cent this week to sit at more than seven-year highs.
+With dealers flocking to safety and yields on US Treasuries at record lows, gold has rocketed multi-year highs.

+In oil markets, prices dived after Russia said that no agreement had been reached with producers in the Opec cartel over possible cuts in output to prop up demand.

 “Over the past month, forecasters have slashed their oil price estimates quicker than you can say ‘pass the hand sanitiser’,” said PVM analyst Stephen Brennock.